Understanding the terminology

 Tetragonula carbonaria and Tetragonula hockingsi are great bee species for beginners.

 OATH stands for Original Australian Trigona Hive and it's probably the most popular hive design you will come across when looking to buy your first hive of bees.
 This hive design consists of two sections where the bees build their brood and primary honey and pollen stores.
 A Honey OATH hive has a third 'honey super' section on top for the bees to store extra honey.

 The third (top) secton of a Honey OATH hive is where bees will almost exclusively store honey.
 This top section may be opened once per year, generally in late spring or early summer when the bees are active, and you can extract some honey. #yum

 What is the brood?

 The bottom two sections of your OATH hive will contain the brood.
-This is the part of the hive where the queen lays eggs that hatch into larvae and eventually pupate into fully grown bees.
+This is the part of the hive where the queen lays eggs that hatch into larvae and eventually pupate into adult bees.